-The bigger joke is that, prior to this, it also took me two years to start this and figure out that I want to collect stories and experiences.
+The bigger irony is that, prior to this, it also took me two years to start this and figure out that I want to collect stories and experiences.
 I visited many countries and trekked to many places but there were only few places that really captivated and inspired me to look at things differently.

 If you have read my About Me page, you would know a little bit of my history of why I started this and where I came from.
 But let me tell you what the turning point was.